jajayongjia/379/README.md

 ---------------------
 General usage notes:
 ---------------------
-This is a socket server - mult client program using pthread Game interface:
+This is a socket server - multi client program using pthread Game interface:
 +-------------------+
 |                   |